Winnie the Pooh (franchise): Super Sleuth Christmas Movie (2007)

-Super Sleuth Christmas Movie is a 2007 film based on the hit Playhouse Disney series My Friends Tigger & Pooh.
-It was released direct-to-video.
-It premiered on Playhouse Disney on December 6, 2008.
+Super Sleuth Christmas Movie is a 2007 Christmas-themed featurette film directed by Don MacKinnon and David Hartman, based on the hit Playhouse Disney series My Friends Tigger & Pooh.
+The first film in the series, the film was released direct-to-video on November 20, 2007, and first aired on Playhouse Disney on December 6, 2008.

 Darby, Pooh Bear, and their friends work together to rescue Santa's lost reindeer-trainee, Holly.

 Tigger & Pooh and a Musical Too (2009)

-Tigger & Pooh and a Musical Too is a 2009 direct-to-video film based on the hit Playhouse Disney series My Friends Tigger & Pooh.
-It is the second film of the series.
-It was released on DVD on April 7, 2009.
-It premiered on Playhouse Disney less than a week later on April 11.
-Unlike the Super Sleuth Christmas Movie, it is treated more like a regular film than as part of the series.
+Tigger & Pooh and a Musical Too is a 2009 American direct-to-video animated musical film produced by Walt Disney Television Animation.
+The film is based on the hit Playhouse Disney series My Friends Tigger & Pooh.
+The second film of the series, it was released on DVD on April 7, 2009, and first aired on Playhouse Disney less than a week later on April 11.
+Unlike the Super Sleuth Christmas Movie, it was treated more like a regular film than as part of the series.

 Rabbit creates many new rules as the Mayor of the Hundred Acre Wood, leading Tigger to challenge him for mayorship and causing a Big White Line to be drawn, dividing the place.

 Super Duper Super Sleuths (2010)

 Super Duper Super Sleuths is the third Winnie the Pooh film based on the series My Friends Tigger and Pooh.
-This is the fifth Winnie the Pooh film to feature Lumpy the Heffalump.

 Short films, specials, and featurettes

 Winnie the Pooh and the Honey Tree

 Winnie the Pooh and the Honey Tree is a 1966 animated featurette.
-It was released theatrically by Buena Vista Distribution Company on February 4, 1966 with The Ugly Dachshund.
+It was released theatrically by Buena Vista Distribution Company on February 4, 1966, with The Ugly Dachshund.
 Based on the first two chapters of the book Winnie-the-Pooh by A. A. Milne, it is the only Winnie the Pooh production released under Walt Disney's supervision before his death in December 1966.
 It was later added as a segment to the March 1977 film The Many Adventures of Winnie the Pooh.
 Music and lyrics were written by the Sherman Brothers (Richard M. Sherman and Robert B. Sherman).
 Background music was provided by Buddy Baker.

 Hungry for honey, Winnie-the-Pooh attempts to raid a beehive in a tall tree.
 After failing, he goes to Rabbit's house and eats all of his honey, making him too chubby to leave when he's stuck in Rabbit's entryway.